InternetFreedomFoundation/archive/content/post/iffs-legal-notice-to-the-ncrb-on-the-revised-rfp-for-the-national-automated-facial-recognition-system.md

 +++
-author = "Anushka Jain"
+author = 'Anushka Jain'
-categories = ["facial recognition", "Project Panoptic", "SaveOurPrivacy", "Surveillance"] date = 2020-07-15T04:14:00Z description = ""
+categories = ['facial recognition', 'Project Panoptic', 'SaveOurPrivacy', 'Surveillance'] date = 2020-07-15T04:14:00Z description = ''
 draft = false
-slug = "iffs-legal-notice-to-the-ncrb-on-the-revised-rfp-for-the-national-automated-facial-recognition-system"
+slug = 'iffs-legal-notice-to-the-ncrb-on-the-revised-rfp-for-the-national-automated-facial-recognition-system'
-summary = "IFF has sent the NCRB a legal notice asking them to recall the revised RFP for AFRS citing concerns of violations of fundamental rights of privacy and freedom of speech and expression." tags = ["facial recognition", "Project Panoptic", "SaveOurPrivacy", "Surveillance"] title = "IFF's Legal Notice to the NCRB on the Revised RFP for the National Automated Facial Recognition System #ProjectPanoptic"
+summary = 'IFF has sent the NCRB a legal notice asking them to recall the revised RFP for AFRS citing concerns of violations of fundamental rights of privacy and freedom of speech and expression.' tags = ['facial recognition', 'Project Panoptic', 'SaveOurPrivacy', 'Surveillance'] title = "IFF's Legal Notice to the NCRB on the Revised RFP for the National Automated Facial Recognition System #ProjectPanoptic"

 +++